-Freelancers and small business owners often feel the pressure to perform, and in fact, compete with the ‘big boys.’
-And, while competition is healthy, comparison is the thief of joy.
+Freelancers and small business owners often feel the pressure to perform, and in fact, compete with the ‘big boys’ without having an office.
+And, while competition is healthy, the comparison is the thief of joy.
 And it is easy to lose confidence and stop pitching for work when you feel like that.
 But, you shouldn’t!
 Instead, you should look at ways that you can make these occasions work for you.

 After all, the client really just wants the job done well, and so do you.

 This can feel like a huge hurdle if you don’t have your own office to invite clients too.
 But you can hire out a meeting room that matches what you need.
 There are a lot of options in terms of size and cost, and in most cases, you’ll only be using them once you have secured the client, so then they will become a business expense.
 On from meeting rooms for day time meetings, you can opt to take clients to a restaurant so that you can talk over dinner.

 You have a lot of options for keeping clients updated with progress as you go.
 You can use skype for face to face chats, Slack to share documents and have conversations, in fact, Slack has a google integration which looks pretty nifty and makes work-sharing easy too.
 Google Docs and Sheets are easy to share, and you can give the client edit access or not – depending on your agreement – get notes from them and carry on working.
 For project management Trello, and Evernote are great options.